km1chno/overleaf-sync-rs/README.md

 ./install.sh
 ```

+By default, the binary is placed in `~/.local/bin` so make sure to add it to your `PATH`.
+You can modify where the binary is placed in `install.sh` script.

 #### AUR

 By the way, `overleaf-sync` is available on AUR repository.
-You can install it using your favourite AUR client like `yay` or `aura`.
+You can install it using your favourite AUR client like `yay`.

 ```
-aura -A overleaf-sync
+yay -S overleaf-sync
 ```

 ## ⚙️ Features